-viii) As the likelihood of the events disclosed in Note 15(i), (ii), (iii), (iv) and (v) taking place is not determinable, the contingent payments have not been recorded in these consolidated financial statements.
-The Company has consulting service agreements with related parties (certain officers and directors).
+viii) As the likelihood of the events disclosed in Note 14(i), (ii), (iii), (iv) and (v) taking place is not determinable, the contingent payments have not been recorded in these consolidated financial statements.

 CRITICAL ACCOUNTING POLICIES AND ESTIMATES

 The preparation of consolidated financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions based on currently available information that affect the reported amounts of assets, liabilities and contingent liabilities at the date of the consolidated financial statements and reported amounts of revenues and expenses during the year.
 Actual results may differ from these estimates.